Last updated: May 5, 2026

 Can a participant leave PACE?

 Yes.
-A participant can disenroll at any time, and the change is generally effective on the first day of the next month after notice is received.
-Federal rules also require PACE to help with reinstatement in other Medicare and Medicaid programs after disenrollment.
+A participant can disenroll at any time.
+The change is generally effective on the first day of the next month after the PACE organization receives the notice.

 What if the participant travels or lives part of the year elsewhere?

 PACE is usually a weak fit for long out-of-area stays.
-Emergency care is covered anywhere, but routine and urgent care away from the service area is more complicated.
+Emergency care is covered anywhere in the United States, but routine and urgent care away from the service area is more complicated.

 What should a family do if PACE denies more home care or therapy?